dmbarbour/wikilon/docs/AwelonLang.md

 ## Labeled Data (provisional)

 Labeled data is convenient for human meaningful documentation, lightweight extensibility of data models, and commutative structure.
 Many modern programming languages have built-in support for labeled products and sums - aka records and variants.
-Awelon supports labeled data by introducing pairs of symbolic functions `:label` and `.label` where labels are also valid words.
+Awelon supports labeled data by introducing pairs of symbolic functions of form `:label` and `.label` where labels would be valid words.
 Effectively, a record works like this:

         [[A] :a [B] :b [C] :c] .b == [B] [[A] :a [C] :c] [A] :a [B] :b == [B] :b [A] :a      (labels commute)